sima-11/Cuvva/Cuvva/README.md

 # Description
+* The codebase has been split into multiple targets.
+To compile, please follow this order: 1.
+DateConverter 2.
+Networking 3.
+API 4.
+Cuvva, the main app
 * This test took me roughly 2 days + 3 nights
 * I had to make a few compromises considering time, which are listed under Improvements section
 * Some of places have hardcoded values, but all should come with comments to explain why hardcoded values are used.